Cultural Exchange

 2008: Songs for Fresh Water Tour.
 To help raise awareness of the water insecurity in rural Tanzania, a group of 14 choir members came to spread their story through song.
 Performing over 30 concerts in a four week period, they were able to raise enough funds to complete 24 wells.

-2007: Our first journey of 12 adult and youth travelers visited Pomerini to build relationships and learn more about our “adopted” village.
+2007: Our first journey of 17 adult and youth travelers visited Pomerini to build relationships and learn more about our “adopted” village.
 We were eager to see the kindergarten that we helped fund and during this visit the group determined that access to clean water was the villagers’ most critical need.

 Bob Ahearn started it all.
 Over 20 years ago, Bob Ahearn joined a trip to Pomerini organized by Global Volunteers.
 He instantly fell in love with the warm smiles and easy laughter of the people.
-Upon returning to the US, he convinced other to join his passion to help and thus planted the seeds of the Africa Exchange Project.
+Upon returning to the US, he convinced others to join his passion to help and thus planted the seeds of the Africa Exchange Project.